yunkii/udacity-front-end/P05/README.md

 The purpose of this project is to practice a standard of development known as "test-driven development", to learn writing effective tests.
 It requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript.

+## How To Run the Project

+You can run it online [here](https://yunkii.github.io/udacity-front-end/P05/index.html). or you can clone it to your machine and open `index.html`

 ## Dependencies